 Automation Levels Describes the various stages of automated driving.
-Automation Levels Describes the various stages of automated driving.

 Operator The person (test driver) who has been trained accordingly, who is in the vehicle during a test (or in its close proximity for certain use cases) to ensure safety and who can stop the vehicle manually if necessary or take over control manually after a stop.
 Test Assistance The person or group of persons who supports the operator or the test management in the execution of the test.
 For example, they may be responsible or partially responsible for monitoring digital display data, or they may supervise the system or public traffic in other ways.
-Testing organisation Person, company or institution on whose behalf the automated vehicle test is conducted, or which conducts the test itself.
-Test track Clearly defined area in which the automated vehicle may be tested.
-E.g.: Test area, section public / non-publicly accessible road, publicly accessible street roadway.
+Testing Organisation Person, company or institution on whose behalf the automated vehicle test is conducted, or which conducts the test itself.
+Test Track / Test Area Clearly defined area in which the automated vehicle may be tested (on roads which are publicly accessible).
+The relevant road sections must be clearly identified in the test application.